NutanChoudhary/speaker_diarization/README.md

 **5. Confidence scores in output**
 The RTTM and CTM files currently have no confidence information.
 Attaching the within-cluster cosine similarity as a confidence score to each turn would make downstream filtering and human review much easier.

-**6. Evaluation harness**
-There is no automated DER (Diarization Error Rate) evaluation.
-Adding a `evaluate.py` script that runs `pyannote.metrics` against a reference RTTM would make it straightforward to benchmark changes to clustering parameters or model versions.

 **7. Replace agglomerative clustering with spectral clustering** For recordings with a known or estimable number of speakers, spectral clustering on the cosine affinity matrix consistently outperforms agglomerative in DER benchmarks.
 The main blocker is robustly estimating speaker count first (see point 1).